dfinity/gix-components/src/routes/(split)/components/page-header/+page.md

 ## Showcase

-The component is within a `div` with the background to highlight the component exactly as it is.
+The component is within a `div` with background to highlight the component exactly as it is.

-**IMPORTANT: The component has no internal padding.
+**IMPORTANT: The component has no internal padding nor external margin.
 The spacing with the other components is responsibility of the parent using this component.**

 ### Simple example: